Spodzen/conmon/docs/PRD.md

 ### 3.1.
 Traffic Monitoring

-*   Capture all outbound network packets from the host machine.
+*   Capture all outbound network packets from the host machine, across multiple network interfaces (VPN and LAN).
-*   Record the destination IP address, port, and the volume of data sent.
+*   Record the destination IP address, port, the network interface used, and the volume of data sent.
 *   Display a real-time view of network connections.

 ### 3.2.
+Internet Blocking

+*   Provide a mechanism to block all internet-bound traffic while maintaining local network connectivity.

+### 3.3.
 Geolocation

 *   Use a geolocation database to map destination IP addresses to countries and cities.
-*   Display traffic destinations on a world map.
+*   Display traffic destinations on a world map, with interactive panning.

-### 3.3.
+### 3.4.
 Domain and Provider Resolution

 *   Perform reverse DNS lookups to identify the domain names associated with destination IP addresses.
 *   Identify the network provider (ASN) for each destination IP address.

-### 3.4.
+### 3.5.
 Data Visualization

 *   Display a summary of network traffic, including total data volume and the number of connections.
-*   Provide a searchable and sortable list of all network connections.
+*   Provide a searchable and sortable list of all network connections, with continuous filtering capabilities.
 *   Use charts and graphs to visualize data, such as traffic by country or by application.

-### 3.5.
+### 3.6.
 User Interface

 *   A clean and intuitive graphical user interface (GUI).
 *   A main dashboard displaying key information at a glance.
 *   Detailed views for exploring specific connections and data points.
+*   Visually distinguish non-VPN traffic (e.g., using different text color).
+*   Provide filter help through a dedicated menu option.

 ## 4. Non-Functional Requirements